 Let some of that Irish magic live on in your home by constructing a tiny home out of anything you or your kids can find outside: twigs, leaves, stones, or moss, to name just a few materials.
 Or, if you aren’t able to obtain natural items from outside, get creative and find pretty items around your house that can serve as an indoors rendition.
 Turn a shoebox sideways and fill it with small items that could serve as fairy furniture, with a nice tea towel draped over the opening for privacy.
 You could be as basic or as elaborate as you want to be with this activity.

 You didn’t think we’d discuss an Irish holiday without including drinking, did you?
-If we can’t get out to an Irish pub for a round with friends due to the pandemic or due to not budgeting for a babysitter or due to it being a Thursday or all of the above, we can at least enjoy a delicious night cap to salute the evening.
+If we can’t get out to an Irish pub for a round with friends due to lack of a suitable/affordable babysitter or due to it being a weekday or any other circumstances, we can at least enjoy a delicious night cap to salute the evening.
 I’m not one to have a full array of cocktail ingredients on hand so these drink ideas for St. Patrick’s Day are simple, easy, and require only a few ingredients:

-- Pour a shot of Baileys Irish Cream over a scoop of vanilla ice cream; then top it with a dash of fresh or dried rosemary and sea salt crystals (courtesy of yours truly)
+- Pour a shot of Baileys Irish Cream over a scoop of vanilla ice cream; then top it with a dash of fresh or dried rosemary and sea salt crystals (courtesy of yours truly).
+If you don’t favour the pokey texture of dried rosemary, this powdered rosemary is an easy alternative that keeps just as well (I use it not only for culinary purposes but for multiple other uses as well).
+Just be sure to start out using it sparingly, according to taste

 - Mix a shot of Jameson whiskey with hot water and honey to taste for a simple hot toddy